AttriCtrl: Fine-Grained Control of Aesthetic Attribute Intensity in Diffusion Models: Experiments

-To further assess the perceptual quality of attribute control, we conduct a user study under a double-blind setup (details in Appendix).
-In each trial, participants are presented with five image sequences, which are generated from the same base prompt with progressively increasing target intensity, corresponding to four baseline methods and our proposed AttriCtrl.
-A total of 10 participants evaluate 100 such comparisons, covering all four attributes and diverse intensity ranges.
-As summarized in Table~\ref{user-study}, AttriCtrl significantly outperforms all other baselines.
-This demonstrates that AttriCtrl produces more semantically coherent transitions across intensity values, aligning better with human perception of precise and controllable editing.
+\textbf{User Study.} To further assess the perceptual quality of attribute control, we conduct a user study under a double-blind setup (details in Appendix~\ref{us}).
+The results are summarized on the right side of Table~\ref{acc}.
+In each trial, participants are presented with five image sequences generated from the same base prompt with progressively increasing target intensity value, corresponding to four baseline methods and our proposed AttriCtrl.
+A total of 10 participants evaluate 100 such comparisons, covering all three aesthetic attributes (brightness, detail, and realism) across diverse intensity ranges.
+Our method is overwhelmingly preferred by participants, demonstrating a substantial advantage in generating visually coherent and controllable attribute variations.